Configuring syslog on ESXi (2003322)

 - Open a ESXi Shell console session where the

 esxclicommand is available, such as the vCLI or on the ESXi host directly.

-- Display the existing five configuration options on the host using the command:
+- Display the existing five configuration options on the host by running the command:

 esxcli system syslog config get

-- Set new host configuration, specifying options to change, using a command similar to:
+- Set new host configuration, specifying options to change, by running a command:

 esxcli system syslog config set --logdir=/path/to/vmfs/directory/ --loghost=RemoteHostname --logdir-unique=true|false --default-rotate=NNN --default-size=NNN